Project schedule 101: Why you need them and how to make your own

 Ideal for simpler projects with few interdependencies, task lists are the most straightforward scheduling method.
 They outline all tasks and subtasks, assigning them to respective team members.

 For larger projects, though, the simplicity of task lists might make tracking progress difficult.
-Task lists can be made more effective by using online project management software.
+Online project management software can improve the effectiveness of task lists.

 Example: Imagine organizing a small office move, where the primary tasks involve packing, hiring movers, and setting up in the new location.
 A task list is perfect for such a project because it involves straightforward steps without complex dependencies.
-Each task, like "pack office equipment" or "hire moving company," can be assigned to specific team members, ensuring clear responsibilities and straightforward tracking.
+You can assign specific team members to each task, such as "pack office equipment" or "hire moving company," to ensure clear responsibilities and straightforward tracking.

 Read: How to prioritize tasks in 4 steps